Moss O'Connell: Career

 O'Connell first played at club level with Abbeydorney.
-He won a Kerry MFC title with the St Brendan's divisional side in 1953 and later lost consecutive Kerry SFC finals with the team.
+He won a Kerry MFC title with the St Brendan's divisional side in 1953 and later lost consecutive Kerry SFC finals with that team.
 He also lost a Kerry SHC final with Abbeydorney in 1954.
-O'Connell first appeared on the inter-county scene as a member of the Kerry senior hurling team that won the 1956-57 National Hurling League Division 2 title.
-He was later called up to the Kerry senior football team and came on as a substitute for Mick O'Connell in the 1959 All-Ireland final defeat of Galway.
-O'Connell later lined out with the Lancashire team that lost the 1963 All-Ireland junior final to Kerry.
+O'Connell first appeared on the inter-county scene as a member of the Kerry senior hurling team that won the 1956–57 National Hurling League Division 2 title.
+He was later called up to the Kerry senior football team and came on as a substitute for Mick O'Connell in the 1959 All-Ireland SFC final defeat of Galway.
+O'Connell later lined out with the Lancashire team that lost the 1963 All-Ireland JFC final to Kerry.

 Personal life and death

 O'Connell entered the priesthood in the early 1950s, attending All Hallows College in Dublin.
-He moved to Greater Manchester in 1959 and spent six years at St Anne’s Church in Crumpsall.
-O'Connell later spent 14 years at Salford Cathedral and a decade at St Teresa’s in Stretford, before spending over 25 years at St Joseph's in Reddish.
+He moved to Greater Manchester in 1959 and spent six years at St Anne's Church in Crumpsall.
+O'Connell later spent 14 years at Salford Cathedral and a decade at St Teresa's in Stretford, before spending over 25 years at St Joseph's in Reddish.
 He died on 15 June 2022, aged 87.